ana-nobre/Data-Driven-Insights-for-Multinationals-Global-CO2-Emissions/README.md

 5. **What is the relationship between CO₂ emissions and population, both at country and continental level?**
 6. **Which countries are outliers when comparing total CO₂ emissions vs per capita emissions?**

+> Note: Since the focus of the analysis is on industry and energy consumption, we selected the co2 column, which excludes land-use change (LUC) emissions, prioritizing only those directly linked to economic and industrial activity.

 ---

 ## 🛠️ Methodology